-Work under this award should not fall into these sectors.
+^{}Work under this award should not fall into these sectors.

-- Qualitative section - Summary of success, general updates on the progress, problems or issues, and any activities that altered the schedule. - o Summary of recommended or anticipated next steps - Summary of items that require guidance or decisions from the department - II.
-Financial Report SF-425 a.
+- O Summary of success, general updates on the progress, problems or issues, and any activities that altered the schedule. - Summary of recommended or anticipated next steps - Summary of items that require guidance or decisions from the department a.
 Financial reporting must include all financial information reported in the same format and categories as the SF-425, which Virginia Energy will aggregate and submit to the U.S. DOE quarterly.
 A spreadsheet template will be provided to awardees.